You are here

 - Download Be Safe to help you make decisions in a crisis.

-It may seem like there is no light at the end of the tunnel, and asking others for help and discussing your feelings can seem like a daunting task.
-If you reach out however, you will discover that there is help and that you are not alone.
-Many people have felt suicidal when facing difficult times and have survived, returning to normal lives.
-If you have these feelings you should:
+It may seem like there is no light at the end of the tunnel, and asking others for help or talking about your feelings can seem like a daunting task.
+However, if you reach out, you will discover that there is help and that you are not alone.
+Many people have felt suicidal when facing difficult times and have survived their struggle, and even thrived.
+If you have these feelings but don't plan to act on them, you should: